vubanc/DataScience_PracticeNotebooks/README.md

 # DataScience_PracticeNotebooks
-Practice notebooks with descriptions of some important libraries used in data science along with examples of their applications.
+Practice notebooks with descriptions and example applications of some important libraries used in data science.